nirmit-gangani/nirmit-gangani/README.md

 - 👋 Hi, I’m @nirmit-gangani
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning pacman.
+- 🌱 I’m currently learning "pacman" , "kotlin" , "perl" , "ruby" .
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me with whiteHat junior.